diffblue/gitlab/doc/ci/review_apps/index.md

 # Review Apps **(FREE)**

-WARNING:
-This feature is currently unavailable on SaaS due to the ongoing security incident.
-The fix is expected to be released in 15.6 update.

 Review Apps is a collaboration tool that assists with providing an environment to showcase product changes.

 NOTE: